-Now, this hasn’t happened to me and let’s be realistic it probably won’t but if it does I can’t really see the feeling being any where near than what I felt yesterday when I was quite happily sitting at the kitchen table reading Desperate Measures by Angie Smith.
+Now, this hasn’t happened to me, and let’s be realistic it probably won’t, but if it does, I can’t really see the feeling being anywhere near that as what I felt yesterday when I was quite happily sitting at the kitchen table reading, Desperate Measures by Angie Smith.

 “I see you’ve stolen her Kindle.”

 “She loaned it to me, besides, she won’t need it now.
 Anyhow, I’m reading Peter Best’s, The Burden of Truth.
 It’s an amazing book, you’d love it.”

 To say I was stunned when those words leapt of the page at me, would be the understatement of the year without a doubt.
 With this, I want to say a big thank you to Angie Smith.
 I have never been so honoured in my life.

 Okay, now let's talk a little about, The Burden of Truth.

 SAD TO SAY, DUE TO LEAVING BLOODHOUND BOOKS, THE BURDEN OF TRUTH IS OUT OF PRINT AT THE MOMENT.
 HOWEVER, ALL BEING WELL, IT WILL BE RETURNING IN THE NEAR FUTURE.